eye-division/jennyblyth/_gallery/susan-moxley.md

   of hard manual work and thrift that underpinned traditional life on the island.
-SM’s *mement**i*** represent the women, working a fine balance of austerity and creativity - an apron marked with cooking oil, a fragment of blanket darned, and over-darned...
-Some of the fabrics, heavy with flax like fine chainmail, are over 100 years old.
+SM’s *mement**i*** represent the women, working a fine balance of austerity and creativity - an apron marked with cooking oil, a fragment of blanket darned, and over-darned… Some of the fabrics, heavy with flax like fine chainmail, are over 100 years old.
 As Sufi food is made with love, so too were the handmade fabrics that brought warmth and joy beyond the practical, a binding together of generations and community.